noctuelles/42-rainfall/level1/ressources/README.md

  804847f:	c3                   	ret
 ```

-This function gives us access to the shell.
+This function gives us access to a shell.
 The address `0x8048584` is pointing to a read-only string `/bin/sh`.
-We somehow needs to execute this function.
+We somehow needs to execute this function to retrieve the flag !

 The `main` function is just a really simple program :